google/skicka/README.md

 1. skicka generates a random 32-byte salt using Go's [rand.Reader](http://golang.org/pkg/crypto/rand/), which returns cryptographically secure pseudo-random numbers.
-The hex encoded salt is printed out, and should be recorded in the `salt` field of the `[encryption]` section of the config file.
+The hex-encoded salt is printed out, and should be recorded in the `salt` field of the `[encryption]` section of the config file.
 2. The user's passphrase, read from the `SKICKA_PASSPHRASE` environment